-4. Responding to deterioration
+Part 4: Responding to deterioration

-In order to respond to any changes the STOP and WATCH prompt tool needs to be completed - at the back of the workbook you will find a blank copy of the tool which you can practice filling in as you chart Joes deterioration.
-This tool is to be used in addition to your existing documentation not as a replacement .
+In order to respond to any changes, the STOP and WATCH prompt tool needs to be completed - at the back of the workbook you will find a blank copy of the tool which you can practice filling in as you chart Joseph's deterioration.
+This tool is to be used in addition to your existing documentation and not as a replacement.
 If you notice any change in your client/ resident grab a STOP and WATCH and complete it.